Get instant quote

 How does part orientation affect print time?

+Build orientation can significantly affect print time.
 Using the same cylinder, the horizontal orientation prints faster because the Z height is shorter, which reduces the number of layers.
 At a 100 µm layer height, the horizontal build uses about 100 layers, while the vertical build uses about 300 layers.
 For larger parts, this difference can significantly change total build time.

-How does part orientation affect the strength of 3D-printed parts?
+How does part orientation affect strength?

+Some 3D printing processes, notably FDM, produce anisotropic parts that are much stronger in the XY plane than in the Z direction.
 For functional parts, consider the application and load direction relative to build orientation.
-FDM parts are anisotropic; tensile strength in the XY plane is typically 4 to 5 times higher than in the Z direction, so Z tension increases the risk of delamination and fracture.
+FDM parts are anisotropic.
+Tensile strength in the XY plane is typically 4 to 5 times higher than in the Z direction, so Z tension increases the risk of delamination and fracture.

 3D printing technologies are generally much stronger in one direction compared to another

-How do support structures factor in with part orientation?
+How do support structures factor in?

+Support material increases print time, material use and post-processing cost.
+Engineers optimize build orientation to reduce supports, improve stability and lower the risk of print failure.
 Optimizing support structures is a critical step in 3D printing that requires careful planning.
 That is why we provide a comprehensive guide to support strategies and materials.

 How does part orientation affect surface finishes?